EVERSE-ResearchSoftware/RSQKit/pages/tasks/software_maintenance.md

 ### Considerations

 - **Not all technical debt is equal.** Some debt — a temporary workaround, a known simplification — is intentional and acceptable.
   Unintentional debt (unclear code, missing tests, hardcoded values) is more dangerous because it is harder to reason about.
 - **Debt that is not recorded is invisible.** If known problems are only held in memory, they will be forgotten and will not be addressed systematically.
   Recording debt in an issue tracker or in code comments makes it visible and actionable.
 - **Paying down debt requires protected time.** Technical debt does not reduce itself.
   If maintenance and refactoring work is not explicitly allocated time alongside feature development, it will always be deferred.
 - **Refactoring without tests is risky.** Before paying down significant structural debt, ensure you have tests that verify correct behaviour — otherwise you cannot be confident that your refactoring has not introduced regressions.

 ### Solutions

 - **Use your issue tracker to record known technical debt.** Create issues (or a label/tag such as `tech-debt`) for known problems, shortcuts, and areas that need refactoring.
   This makes the debt visible to everyone working on the project and allows it to be prioritised alongside other work.
+See [Organising software projects](/organising_software_projects) for guidance on structuring your repository and issue tracker.
 - **Add `TODO` and `FIXME` comments in code** at the point where debt exists, with enough context for a future reader to understand the problem.
   Consider using a linting tool to surface these systematically.
+See [Documenting code](/documenting_code) for broader guidance on keeping code understandable.
 - **Allocate explicit time for maintenance and refactoring.** Whether this is a regular "maintenance sprint", a rule that a fixed fraction of each sprint is reserved for debt reduction, or simply scheduled time in your calendar — intentionality is required.
   Without it, debt will grow.
 - **Refactor incrementally, not all at once.** Large-scale rewrites are high risk.
   Prefer small, targeted improvements — renaming for clarity, extracting a function, adding a missing test — that can be reviewed and validated individually.
+Use [code review](/code_review) to catch regressions and spread understanding of the changes.
 - **Use static analysis tools** to surface code quality issues automatically.
   Tools like {% tool "ruff" %} (Python), {% tool "lintr" %} (R), or {% tool "sonarqube" %} can flag common problems and track quality metrics over time.
 - **Practice refactoring on a realistic codebase.** The Carpentries Incubator lesson [Intermediate Research Software Development in Python][intermediate-rs-python] includes a dedicated episode on code refactoring (Section 3.4) that walks through decoupling, abstractions, and incremental improvement with tests in place — directly applicable to managing technical debt.

 ---